Dave Allen told Nick Webb not to fight Kamil Sokolowski before brutal KO

 “The Boxing Board don’t allow these Hungarians to come across anymore as fodder.
 (They have) really clamped down on it,” he said. “(You) either pay daft money for a South American or fight Sokolowski as there’s a shortage of British heavyweight opponents (and) journeymen.”

-Webb is facing a tough decision moving forward after being in line for a British title shot just a few short months ago.
+Webb faces a tough decision moving forward after being in line for a British title shot just a few short months ago.

 Making it to 13-0, Webb hadn’t really fought anyone of note until Allen and was taken out by the first real flush shot on the night.